 - Average time to fill senior roles (optimal range: 30–60 days)

-Our Structured Approach Javier and I outlined a six-week methodology combining behavioral assessments, strategic business simulations, and implementation planning.
+If you are amongst the 49% of businessess without a CEO Succession, we presented a recommended approach: Javier and I outlined a six-week methodology combining behavioral assessments, strategic business simulations, and implementation plans for the future.
 This structured process equips potential successors with both foresight and executional acumen.